Using data informativity for online stabilization of unknown switched linear systems: Stability analysis of the closed-loop system

-The proof of Theorem~\ref{thm:stability_control} is provided in the Appendix.
 Note that the LMIs in \eqref{LMI_for_MD} always hold by picking $\lambda_u$ and $k$ sufficiently large.
 With $\lambda$ given as in Assumption~\ref{ass:ass_on_data-I}, we know that the decay rate during the stabilization phase is faster than $\lambda$, and $\lambda_u$ gives an upper bound on the possible growth rate during the mode detection phase.
 The parameter $\mu$ corresponds to the destabilizing effect introduced by each switching.
 For a given switched system, the constants $\mu$, $\lambda$, and $\lambda_u$ are fixed.
 Hence the condition~\eqref{ADT_AAT_condition} is always satisfied if $\tau$ is sufficiently large and $\eta$ is sufficiently small.
 This means as long as the system switches sufficiently infrequently and the mode detection phases are sufficiently short, then~\eqref{ISS-estimate} holds.